-Screen Description Display current activity Displays information about connections (server and client), cached objects, and HTTP requests.
+Screen Description 1.
+Display current activity Displays information about connections (server and client), cached objects, and HTTP requests.
 2. Display memory usage Displays information about memory pools and memory used and the types of objects stored in memory.
 3. Display ICP statistics Displays statistics for the Internet Cache Protocol.
 4. Display DNS options Displays statistics and information about the entries in the DNS table.
 5. Display cache statistics Displays information about cached objects and the COS partition.
-For more information, see "Checking if the COS Partition Is Mounted" on page 241.
+For more information, see "Checking if the COS Partition Is Mounted" on page 231.
 6. Display not cached statistics Displays statistics about requests for objects that cannot be cached.
 7. Display HTTP server statistics Displays statistics about the server handling of HTTP requests.
 8. Display HTTP client statistics Displays statistics about the client handling of HTTP requests.
 9. Display connection statistics Displays general information about connections.
 10. Display FTP client statistics Displays statistics about FTP client requests.
 11. Display GOPHER client statistics Displays statistics about GOPHER requests.

-Screen Description 12.
-Display configured addresses and services Displays information about the IP addresses that the Access Gateway is using.
-13. Display SOCKS client statistics Displays statistics about SOCKS client requests.
-14. Application Proxies Displays proxy service statistics.
-15. Transparent Proxy statistics Displays transparent proxy statistics.
-16. Site download options Displays information about the last download and prompts for information to schedule a new download.
-17. Debug options Allows you to control cache purging.
-18. Identity Agent Console Displays user information.
-For more information about the user screen, see "User Details" on page 257.
+12. Display configured addresses and services Displays information about the IP addresses that the Access Gateway is using.

+Description

+Displays statistics about SOCKS client requests.

+Displays proxy service statistics.

+Displays transparent proxy statistics.

+Displays information about the last download and prompts for information to schedule a new download.

+Allows you to control cache purging.

+Displays user information.

+For more information about the user screen, see "User Details" on page 248.